ncbi-nlp/bluebert/README.md

 ## Pre-trained models and benchmark datasets

 The pre-trained NCBI BERT weights, vocab, and config files can be downloaded from []().

+* [NCBI_BERT-Base, Uncased, PubMed](https://doi.org/10.6084/m9.figshare.8280959): This model was pretrained on PubMed abstracts.

 The benchmark datasets can be downloaded from [https://github.com/ncbi-nlp/BLUE_Benchmark](https://github.com/ncbi-nlp/BLUE_Benchmark)

 ## Fine-tuning NCBI BERT